Staging the living room before you place your home on the real estate market will help your home sell faster and for more money!

 Accessories should enhance the furniture and architecture in your home, tie the room together and enliven the space.
 Read on for interior decorating tips for staging the living room:

-Harmony is another aspect interior home design.
+Harmony is another aspect to consider in living room designs.
 The objects that you place together when creating arrangements should have something in common; color, texture, shape or theme.

 Don’t overload shelves, bookcases or mantles with accessories.
-It will only look like clutter.
+It'llll only look like clutter.
 A few well-placed objects is sufficient.

 If you want symmetry on shelves or mantles, start by putting two items of equal visual weight on each end.
 Then add various pieces on each size of different color and height for interest.
 Step back to see if both sides of the shelf are balanced.
 You'll know if it's unbalanced-- one side will visually look heavier than the other.